ConnorCorbin/30-Seconds-Of-Spanish/README.md

   };
   ```

-  If two component configs are required, the config file will look like the following:
+  If two or more component configurations are required, the config file will looking like the following:

   ```javascript
   import BananaBanner from 'components/banana-banner/banana-banner';